panchnayak/portworx-poc/px-jenkins/README.md

 Here is an Example of AWS Credntial using AWS plugin, AWS plugin for jenkins is already installed for you.

+## Using the Pipeline on Jenkins

+Following pipelines gets created when terraform finished installing jenkins.

+"Day-1-1-Deploy-or-Destroy-AWS-EKS-Cluster"
+"Day-1-2-Get-Kubeconfig-file-for-K8S-Cluster"
+"Day-1-3-Execute-kubectl-commands-for-K8s"
+"Day-1-4-Deploy-or-Destroy-Portworx-Storage-Cluster"
+"Day-1-5-Check-portworx-Cluster-Status"
+"Day-1-6-Deploy-ETCD-Single-Node-Cluster"
+"Day-2-1-Create-StorageClass"
+"Day-2-2-Create-Volumes-for-Apps"
+"Day-2-3-Create-Petclinic-Application"
+"Day-2-4-Deploy-or-Destroy-Cassandra-DB"
+"Day-3-1-Deploy-or-Destroy-Px-Backup"
+"Day-3-2-Portworx-Operation-Demo"

-## Create AWS Credential for Jenkins to use
+### Create AWS credential for jenkins to use in the pipelines

+Before using the pipleines uou must create an AWS credential with your AWS secrets.Which you can get from your aws instalation.

+cat ~/.aws/credentials
+[default]
+aws_access_key_id = XXXXXXXXXXXXXXX
+aws_secret_access_key = XYXYXYXYXYXYXYYXYXYXYXYXYXYXYXYXY

-Jenkins needs your AWS credential to use it for creating Instances or EKS cluster on AWS
+Clieck on EKS Pipeline to create the EKS cluster on AWS

 ## Using the Pipeline on Jenkins